Jeffrey H. Meyer: Areas of research

-In recent years, Meyer has mainly been involved in research related to neuroinflammation (e.g., markers of microglial and astroglial activation), monoamine oxidase, and markers of synaptic density.
-He typically conducts his research on psychiatric illness by using neuroimaging, but he also utilizes related markers when taking preclinical approaches to his research.
-He has also been working with early phase trials of new potential therapeutics (e.g., administering small doses of therapeutics that target pathological markers of depression in phase 0 trials), as well as creating new peripheral biomarkers that are known to be associated with certain mood disorders.
-He has been looking to develop natural health products that target symptoms of depression—relevant programs that he has been running include reducing the effects of depressive symptoms that are often associated with early postpartum and perimenopause.
+In recent years, Meyer has focused on research related to neuroinflammation (e.g., markers of microglial and astroglial activation), monoamine oxidase, and synaptic density.
+His work primarily uses neuroimaging to study psychiatric illnesses, complemented by preclinical approaches to investigate related biomarkers.
+Meyer has also led early-phase trials testing novel therapeutics targeting pathological markers of depression and has explored peripheral biomarkers linked to mood disorders.
+Additionally, he has developed natural health products aimed at alleviating depressive symptoms, particularly during early postpartum and perimenopause.

 Scientific contributions

 Notable discoveries that Meyer has made in the field of psychiatric research include: